- Regenerative Agriculture

 Innovations in plant breeding help enable more choice for consumers while addressing the challenges farmers face in the field every day.
 That’s why we invest more in plant breeding research and development annually than we do any other agricultural research and development platform.

 Plant breeding is the process of crossing two plants to produce offspring that share the best characteristics of their parents.
-Today, plants are bred to improve a variety of important characteristics, from improved agronomic performance to more consumer-facing qualities like size, taste or color.
+Today, plants are bred to improve a variety of important characteristics, from improved agronomic performance to more consumer-facing qualities, like size, taste, or color.
 By capitalizing on the genetic diversity that naturally exists within each crop family, plant scientists can identify which plants carry the features – or traits – they’re looking for and design new varieties with those traits built right in.
 Efficient and productive plant breeding involves advanced scientific knowledge and complex decisions.
 Identifying and isolating the genetic characteristics that help solve farmers’ challenges can be difficult and time-consuming.
 Through generations of research and discovery, plant breeding has advanced beyond selecting a parent plant simply based on its appearance.
-It now includes an in-depth understanding of the genetic makeup of a plant, giving breeders the ability to better predict which plants will have the highest probability of success in the field and the grocery store before making a cross.
+It now includes an in-depth understanding of the genetic makeup of a plant, giving scientists the ability to better predict which plants will have the highest probability of success in both the field and the grocery store before making a cross.